Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 • During transition: UBC ensures everyone can participate in the emerging AI economy, even as traditional jobs disappear.

 • Post-transition: Once the Foundation infrastructure is complete, the need for personal compute allocations diminishes—survival is guaranteed regardless.
-But UBC principles inform how the Impact economy works: contribution, not consumption, drives access to the Frontier.
+But UBC principles inform how the Impact economy works: contribution, not consumption, drives access to the Ascent.

 UBC also aligns with several Constitutional Core principles: